maykar/plex_assistant/README.md

 ## IFTTT/DialogFlow-Setup

 You can either use IFTTT or DialogFlow to trigger Plex Assistant.
-DialogFlow is more involved and finicky to setup than IFTTT and will add an extra response from the Google Assistant like: "Talking to the test version of Plex".
-It's advantages are quicker response and support for more languages as long as the translation has been made for Plex Assistant.
+IFTTT is the easiest way to set this up, DialogFlow is more involved and has some quirks.
+The advantage to using Dialogflow is it's support for more languages (as long as the translation has been made for Plex Assistant, see below).

+#### Supported Languages
+Plex Assistant currently supports: English (en), Swedish (sv), Dutch (nl), French (fr), and Italian (it) when using Dialogflow.
+[Help add translations.](#translation)

 <details>
   <summary><b>IFTTT Setup Guide</b></summary>